simonkarl250/world_time_app_with_flutter/README.md

 This project is a starting point for a Flutter application  to get time anywhere in the world.

-##Instruction to get the app
+## Instruction to get the app source code

 - make sure you have flutter set up in machine
 - you can use android studio or vs code
-- finally import the proect
+- finally import the project

 A few resources to get you started if this is your first Flutter project: